Pratik253/Pratik253/README.md

-🔭 I’m currently working on developing coding skills
-🌱 I’m currently focusing on API's
+🔭 I’m currently working on developing coding skills \n 🌱 I’m currently focusing on API's
 👯 I’m looking to collaborate on Github
 🥅 2023 Goals: Be a better human